-Choose the right campaign types to maximise advertising reach
+Choose the right B2B LinkedIn marketing campaign to maximise advertising reach

 LinkedIn advertising offers different campaign types and bidding options, and knowing which one is the best for your message and ultimate goal can be difficult.
 Carousels have been working well for our B2B manufacturing, engineering and technology customers, but getting the imagery and messaging correct is vital.